 - Implement the SNAP-Ed funded program evaluation plan as provided by MFF.
 (Note: MFF will perform data analysis.) - Dedicate staff time and effort to evaluation activities.
-These activities must be included in the 'Description of SNAP-Ed Duties' in the 'Staffing Tab' or budget narrative and reflected in the FTE associated with SNAP-Ed work in your budget or budget narrative.
-Do not include personnel expenses associated with evaluation activities as 'Program Expenses'. - Local SNAP-Ed program leads are responsible for overseeing implementation of program evaluation; working with the Evaluation Specialist on evaluation activities; and the application of findings and results, etc. - o Local SNAP-Ed program staff are responsible for survey distribution, data collection, etc. - Local and statewide program evaluation must focus only on evaluating SNAP-Ed activities and assessing the effectiveness of SNAP-Ed interventions approved in your Program Summary and Budget included with your contract.
+These activities must be included in the 'Description of SNAP-Ed Duties' in the 'Staffing Tab' and reflected in the FTE associated with SNAP-Ed work in your budget.
+Do not include personnel expenses associated with evaluation activities as 'Program Expenses'. - Local SNAP-Ed program leads are responsible for overseeing implementation of program evaluation; working with the Project Manager and/or Evaluation Specialist on evaluation activities; and the application of findings and results, etc. - Local SNAP-Ed program staff are responsible for survey distribution, data collection, etc. - Local and statewide program evaluation must focus only on evaluating SNAP-Ed activities and assessing the effectiveness of SNAP-Ed interventions approved in your Program Summary and Budget included with your contract.

-To learn more about evaluation requirements, refer to the SNAP-Ed at MFF Evaluation Requirements section (page 38).
+To learn more about evaluation requirements, refer to the SNAP-Ed at MFF Evaluation Requirements section (page 36).

 - Evaluation activities that correspond to approved SNAP-Ed program activities; - Needs assessment/evaluations of minimal or no cost that directly contributes to SNAP-Ed program planning and are identified in the Program Summary and Budget included with your contract; and - Reimbursement for reasonable and necessary personal costs (such as childcare, meals, lodging, and transportation) for SNAP-Ed recipients to actively participate in focus groups, needs assessments, and advisory groups to inform and improve SNAP-Ed effectiveness.
 Allowable costs for focus group participants are intended to reimburse for incurred costs, not to provide a financial incentive for participation.
+If reimbursement is given in the form of a gift card, the reimbursing organization should issue gifts cards restricted from alcohol, tobacco and gambling purchases.